AndrewRedican/mitsuketa/readme.md

 ### sameStructure( *identityA*, *identityB* )
+Compares data structure of two identities, will return either the dataType or true/false.
 ```
     const objA = { A: '4', B: 0, C: 'for the win' };
     const objB = { A: null, B: {}, C: ['hello','world'] };